 The major factor to have a negative impact is damage by foliage-browsing insects and pathogens.
-The area where pest and disease outbreaks are recorded exceeds 600 thou ha, 200 thou ha of them calls for control measures.

 Forest protection against fires

 The main reason of forest fires in Ukraine is as a rule violation with the requirements of the fire safety in forests during the high and extreme level of fire danger period and burning on agricultural lands.